Top Benefits of Mustard Oil: Health, Hair, Skin & Ayurvedic Uses

 2. Benefits of Mustard Oil for Hair

-- Hair loss: Strengthens weak hair shafts and prevents breakage.
+- Benefits of mustard oil for hair loss: Strengthens weak hair shafts and prevents breakage.

-- Hot oil massage: Opens pores, enhances absorption, and promotes resilience.
+- Benefits of hot mustard oil massage: Opens pores, enhances absorption, and promotes resilience.

 Combinations for Maximum Effect